Why YouTube influencer marketing is a great business move in 2026

 -

-Multi-touch tracking dashboards that tie video campaigns to pipeline, CRM tags, and even branded search lift
+Multi-touch tracking dashboards that tie video campaigns to pipeline, API integration, and even branded search lift

 -